 A landowner can donate property to an agency or organization.
 Tax credits may be available for land donated for conservation purposes.

 In these cases, the land is rented from the landowner for a set amount of time.
 Leases can come from a variety of sources, including railroads, utility companies and public entities.

 Purchase and Lease Back

-An agency purchases property and leases it to the previous owner for a specified period of time.
-This arrangement may include use restrictions and may be useful if the landowner wants to sell the land, but wishes to continue using it, such as for grazing animals.
+An agency can purchase property and lease it to the previous owner for a specified period of time.
+This arrangement may include use restrictions and may be useful if the landowner wants to sell the land but wishes to continue using it, such as for grazing animals.

-When property, or parts of property, is forcibly taken from the landowner for use by the general public.
-It is not recommended that this method be used because it can create resentment toward the trail by the former landowners, and the acquirer is still required to pay fair market value for the property.
+Property, or parts of property, can be forcibly taken from the landowner for use by the general public.
+This method is not recommended because it can create resentment toward the trail by the former landowners, and the acquirer is still required to pay fair market value for the property.